 This is the Actual Conversation had by my wife Catherine and I on the morning of August 17, 1981, the day after we got married (at nine o’clock in the morning in the Shakespeare Garden in San Francisco’s Golden Gate Park).
 Before getting married Cat and I lived together for some two-and-a-half years.

 “I didn’t think I’d feel so different after we got married,” I said.

 “I really do.”
-I was sitting up in our “bed”—five old blankets that each night Cat and I rolled out onto the floor of our apartment.
-She was reclining at my side.
-“I should have said that yesterday when the pastor asked if I take you for me wife.
+I was sitting with my back against the wall in our “bed”—five old blankets that each night Cat and I rolled out onto the floor of our apartment.
+She was lying at my side.
+“I should have said that yesterday when the pastor asked if I take you for me wife,” I said.
 ‘I really do.’
 Heftier than only ‘I do,’ don’t you think?”

 “I really do.”

 “Oh.”
 Cat had met my dad.
 “Is that good?”

 “Well, it means I have to start chain-smoking, and being so constantly pissed off at everything that I drop to the floor from a major coronary when I’m only thirty-nine.
 But that was good enough for my dad, and one day it’ll be good enough for me.
 Bummer for you, though.”